Snopylz/PhysBench_lz/README.md

 |UBFC-Phys|56|1.06M|MJPG|-|
 |MMPD|33|1.15M|H.264|-|
 |SCAMPS|2800|1.68M|Synthetics|Good|

+You need to organize an index file for each dataset, and PhysBench provides the official versions of these files.
+Usually, you don't need to change the folder structure of the datasets to use them.
+Please check the csv files in the `datasets` folder.

 * PURE
 Stricker, R., Müller, S., Gross, H.-M.Non-contact "Video-based Pulse Rate Measurement on a Mobile Service Robot" in: Proc.
 23st IEEE Int.
 Symposium on Robot and Human Interactive Communication (Ro-Man 2014), Edinburgh, Scotland, UK, pp. 1056 - 1062, IEEE 2014